joshua-9402/cpet-140-final-project/README.md

     - `improve` - enhancement of existing functionality / performance / UX
     - `refactor` - code restructuring without changing behavior
     - `chore` - maintenance tasks (build scripts, CI config, etc.)
-    - `build` - changes to build process or dependencies
+    - `build` - changes to a build process or dependencies
       - this is different from `chore` since it directly affects the build process or dependencies
       - this option is only available for `CMakeLists.txt` or build scripts
-    - the only exception is `initial commit` and the few subsequent commits in the repository and `README.md`
+    - the only exception is `initial commit` and the few later commits in the repository and `README.md`
       - `README.md` follows a different convention since it is a documentation file.
         - `docs` - update README.md, add technical overview, fix typos, etc.
   - For description, use a concise summary of the change.